A Lesson to Learn: NLS Pharmaceutics AG (NLSP)

-NLS Pharmaceutics AG (NASDAQ:NLSP) went up by 99.64% from its latest closing price compared to the recent 1-year high of $4.00.
-The company’s stock price has collected 20.00% of gains in the last five trading sessions.
-Press Release reported 2 hours ago that NLS Pharmaceutics Obtains License to Full Regulatory Data Package and Proprietary Know-How for Sanorex(R) (Mazindol)
+NLS Pharmaceutics AG (NASDAQ:NLSP) went down by -16.58% from its latest closing price compared to the recent 1-year high of $7.35.
+The company’s stock price has collected 96.77% of gains in the last five trading sessions.
+Press Release reported on 03/12/21 that NLS Pharmaceutics Obtains License to Full Regulatory Data Package and Proprietary Know-How for Sanorex(R) (Mazindol)

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.